 This view was supported by the ECB's introduction of a so-called "anti fragmentation tool" or as the ECB calls it, "Transmission Protection Instrument".
-The latest data indicate that the central bank has sold maturing German and French bonds and used the freed up funds to purchase Italian and Spanish debt (see charts in the section Money Supply).
+Data from 2022 indicate that the central bank has sold maturing German and French bonds and used the freed up funds to purchase Italian and Spanish debt (see charts in the section Money Supply).
 The idea that the ECB has indeed followed this "new mandate" is supported by the Memorandum on the ECB's Monetary Policy (2019), published by former central bankers.
 It reads:

 "There is broad consensus that, after years of quantitative easing, continued securities purchases by the ECB will hardly yield any positive effects on growth.
 This makes it difficult to understand the monetary policy logic of resuming net asset purchases.
 In contrast, the suspicion that behind this measure lies an intent to protect heavily indebted governments from a rise in interest rates is becoming increasingly well founded."

 In simple words: The ECB's purchases of government bonds was in all likelihood intended to support countries with high debt levels.
 This resembles the behavior of many governments in history.
 Henry Hazlitt wrote in 1960: